 So we took some pictures for the blog.
 My photographer was supposed to remind me to take off the tail, but wouldn't you know it, we got called out to breaking news and I'm running around asking people what happened.
 I couldn't understand why they all kept telling me how much they liked my suit.

 Finally I turned to 'not face' my photographer and asked, I took that tail off, right?
+"Umm, NO."

 Good thing Halloweeen is a Saturday this year and I'm not working!